 One-step adjustment is an option when there is an immediately available immigrant "visa number" (opening for someone to become a permanent resident) and the immigrant is both living in the U.S. and eligible to use adjustment of status as an application procedure, which usually requires that the person have entered and be living in the U.S. in lawful status.
 See Who Can Apply for a Green Card Through Adjustment of Status for more on this.

-One common scenario in which one-step adjustment of status is an option is when a U.S. citizen is petitioning for a husband or wife, and that person is living in the U.S. with a visa, such as student or H-1B.
-In those cases, an immigrant visa number is immediately available because the spouse of a U.S. citizen is an immediate relative and for immediate relatives there is no limit on the number of geren cards and thus no waiting period to receive one.
+One common scenario in which one-step adjustment of status is an option is when a U.S. citizen is petitioning for a husband or wife, and that person is living in or entered the U.S. with a visa, such as tourist (B-2) student (F-1) or specialty temporary worker (H-1B).
+In those cases, an immigrant visa number is immediately available because the spouse of a U.S. citizen is an immediate relative, for whom there is no limit on the number of green cards and thus no waiting period.

 The immigrating spouse can, in such a case, submit a Form I-485 at the same time that the U.S. citizen husband or wife submits Form I-130.
 On Form I-485, the immigrating spouse would check the box that says: "I am applying for an adjustment of status to permanent resident status because . . .
 An immigrant petition giving me an immediately available immigrant visa number has been approved."

 Other immediate relatives for whom there is no limit in the number of available green cards include parents and children (under 21 and unmarried) of U.S. citizens.
 Assuming that there is a valid relationship for immigration purposes and the parent or child is in the U.S. and "admissible," those immediate relatives would also be able to submit Form I-485 at the same time as the petitioner submits Form I-130.

 The mere fact that one-step adjustment is available as an option does not mean that USCIS will approve the petition or adjustment of status application.
 To actually receive a green card, the immigrating relative must, among other things, be eligible for adjustment of status and be admissible.